TheresaLui/SelfHelpContent_v2/articles/problemscopingques.insights.alerts/problemscopingques-missing-notifications.md

     "resourceRequired": false,
     "subscriptionRequired": true,
     "title": "Not receiving notifications",
-    "fileAttachmentHint": "Please attach screenshots of all relevant details from the Azure portal (e.g. Alert id, Fired time).", "formElements": [
+    "fileAttachmentHint": "Please attach screenshots of all relevant details from the Azure portal.
+For example, Alert id, Fired time.", "formElements": [
         {
             "id": "notification_type",